|Iraq and Afghanistan Service Grant||√||√||√||√||√|

 The grant award is equal to the amount of a maximum Pell Grant for the award year – not to exceed the cost of attendance for that award year.

-This is a grant program available to undergraduate students with exceptionally large financial aid eligibility.
+This is a grant program available to undergraduate students with exceptionally large financial aid need.
 The program requirements stipulate priority must be given to Pell Grant recipients.
-Because of limited funds, grants at ESU may range from $100 to $500 per year.
+Because of limited funds, grants at ESU may range from $100 to $500 per year and are determined by the Expected Family Contribution (EFC) as calculated by the FAFSA.
 Apply early via the FAFSA for priority consideration.

 Through the College Cost Reduction and Access Act of 2007, Congress created the Teacher Education Assistance for College and Higher Education (TEACH) Grant Program that provides grants of up to $4,000 per year to students who intend to teach in a public or private elementary or secondary school that serves students from low-income families.
-The amount of this grant is prorated based on your enrollment, and that this amount in combination with any other assistance may not exceed cost of attendance.
+The amount of this grant is prorated based on your enrollment and any effective federal sequestration.
+Furthermore, because the summer term is a non-standard term, TEACH grants for the summer are prorated to 35.29%.
+The amount of the TEACH grant in combination with any other assistance may not exceed

 In exchange for receiving a TEACH Grant, you must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students.
 More than 50% of your teaching duties must be in the subject area for which you were awarded the TEACH grant.
 As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing the program of study for which you received a TEACH Grant.
 If you fail to complete this service obligation, all amounts of TEACH Grants that you received will be converted to a Federal Direct Unsubsidized Stafford Loan.
 You must then repay this loan to the U.S. Department of Education.
 You will be charged interest from the date the grant(s) was disbursed.
-For more information on the TEACH grant including eligibility requirements, information about high-need fields, schools serving low-income students, and the Agreement to Serve, please visit the Department of Education's website at http://studentaid.ed.gov/PORTALSWebApp/students/english/TEACH.jsp.
+For more information on the TEACH grant including eligibility requirements, information about high-need fields, schools serving low-income students, and the Agreement to Serve, please visit the Department of Education's website at https://studentaid.ed.gov/sa/types/grants-scholarships/teach.
+To apply for this program, please click on the Forms & Publications link to the right for our institutional application.